 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

 In September 1966, a decision to construct a nuclear power plant in Armenia was made by the former USSR Council of Ministers and the appropriate decree was issued.
-In 1968, the Armenian Branch of the Electrosetproject Institute completed the prefeasibility study for constructing the ANPP under the project The Scheme of NPP Contribution to the Power Grid.
-That document included a schedule to commission Unit 1 in 1973, and Unit 2 in 1974.
+In 1968, the Armenian Branch of the Electrosetproject Institute completed the prefeasibility study for constructing the ANPP under the project titled The Scheme of NPP Contribution to the Power Grid.
+The document included a schedule to commission Unit 1 in 1973 and Unit 2 in 1974.

-The technical specification to design the ANPP was developed by Teploelectroproject in 1968 and approved in August 1969 under decree No. 1624 R.C. of the former USSR Ministry of Energy.
+The technical specification to design the ANPP was developed by Teploelectroproject in 1968 and was approved in August 1969 under Decree No. 1624 R.C. of the former USSR Ministry of Energy.

 More than 20 potential sites were considered for the ANPP construction, and finally a site was selected in the western part of the Ararat valley, 16 km from the Turkish border, 10 km to the northeast of the regional centre Hoktemberyan (Armavir), and 28 km (to the west) from Yerevan.

-In accordance with that specification, the capacity of the ANPP (first stage of construction) with WWER-440 type reactors was 815.0 MW (407.5 MW for each unit).
-The ANPP design lifetime was specified to be 30 years.
+In accordance with that specification, the capacity of the ANPP (first stage of construction) included WWER-440 type reactors with a total of 815.0 MW capacity (407.5 MW for each unit).
+The ANPP Design Lifetime was specified to be 30 years.

 Initial comprehensive studies and analyses showed that the seismic conditions of the ANPP site were characterized at an intensity level of eight points according to the Medvedev–Sponheuer–Karnik (MSK)-64 scale.
 It was the first nuclear power plant in the USSR intended to be constructed in a region of high seismicity.

-The reactor building, auxiliary building, ventilation stack, as well as the buildings and structures containing equipment and instrumentation of safety systems or safety related on-line systems and communications connecting these structures were assigned a category of High Importance.
-They were considered to have one point more seismic resistance than that of the ANPP site.
+The reactor building, auxiliary building, ventilation stack, as well as the buildings and structures containing equipment and instrumentation of safety systems or safety related on-line systems and communications connecting these structures were assigned a category of high importance.
+They were designed to have one point more seismic resistance than the overall ANPP site.

 The ANPP was commissioned in 1976, achieving initial criticality for Unit 1 on 22 December 1976 and for Unit 2 on 5 January 1980.
 The units were put into commercial operation on 6 October 1977 and 3 May 1980, respectively.

-After the 1988 earthquake, although the ANPP was not damaged, the Council of Ministers of the USSR decreed to shut down the ANPP as a precautionary measure.
+After the 1988 earthquake, although the ANPP was not damaged, the Council of Ministers of the USSR decreed that the ANPP be shut down as a precautionary measure.
 Unit 1 was shut down on 25 February 1989 and Unit 2 on 18 March 1989.
-The units were not decommissioned, but were kept in prolonged shutdown condition.
+The units were not decommissioned, but kept in a prolonged shutdown.

-In April 1993, the Government of Armenia decided to restart Unit 2 of the ANPP in order to overcome an economic crisis, taking into account the lack in national energy resources.
-Following 6.5 years of outage, with the technical and financial help of the Russian Federation, Unit 2 of the ANPP was restarted on 5 November 1995.
-Unit 1 remained in a state of stand-still.
+In April 1993, the Government of Armenia decided to restart Unit 2 of the ANPP in order to meet energy needs while tackling an economic crisis, taking into account the lack of national energy resources.
+Following 6.5 years of outage during its shutdown, with the technical and financial help of the Russian Federation, Unit 2 of the ANPP was restarted on 5 November 1995.
+Unit 1 has remained shut down, however.

-Following the decision of the Government on 27 March 2014, the works for the extension of the ANPP Unit 2 design lifetime were launched.
-After the execution of the work, the relevant documents will be submitted to the Armenian Nuclear Regulatory Authority (ANRA) to receive a licence for extension of the operation lifetime.
+Following the decision of the Government on 27 March 2014 to extend operations at ANPP Unit 2, work for the ANPP Unit 2 Design Lifetime Extension was launched.
+After the work began, and when Design Lifetime Extension activities will be finalized relevant documents will be submitted to the Committee on Nuclear Safety Regulation of the Republic of Armenia to receive a licence for extension of the operational lifetime.

 2.1.2.
 Current organizational structure

-The following organizations, institutions and state bodies are currently involved in activity related to the operation of ANPP:
+Several organizations, institutions and state bodies are currently involved in activity related to the operation of the ANPP.

-According to Governmental decree No. 98 of 4 April 1996, the Closed Joint Stock Company (CJSC) Armenian NPP was created and authorized to be the operator of the nuclear power plant.
+According to Governmental Decree No. 98 of 4 April 1996, the Closed Joint Stock Company (CJSC) Armenian NPP was created and authorized to act as operator of the nuclear power plant.
 For other purposes, such as liability to foreign countries, the State is assumed to be the operator.

 The Armatom Institute was established in 1973.
-Having provided engineering support to the ANPP, the Institute undertakes work such as implementing diagnostic systems, implementing the Safety Parameters Display System (SPDS) and developing compact and multifunctional simulators within the ANPP.
-Armatom is participating in the development of the following reports: Deterministic Analysis of ANPP Unit 2 and Probabilistic Safety Analysis of ANPP Unit 2.
+Having provided engineering support to the ANPP, the institute undertakes work such as implementing diagnostic systems, implementing the safety parameters display system and developing compact and multifunctional simulators within the ANPP.
+Armatom is participating in the development of the following reports: deterministic analysis of ANPP Unit 2 and probabilistic safety analysis of ANPP Unit 2.

 CJSC Atomservice was established in 1987.
 The company took an active part in adjusting the plant systems and implementing test programmes during the period of preparation for the ANPP Unit 2 restart.
 To date, it continues to perform the same activity.

-CJSC Atomenergoseismoproject was established in 1983.
-It completed investigations of seismic conditions at the plant for final resolution of all the issues relevant to the plant restart and its further operation.
-One of the major results of the investigations was that the ANPP was erected on a whole (non-destructed) basalt block; that is, the absence of a tectonically active break under the ANPP site was proven.
+The CJSC Atomenergoseismoproject was established in 1983.
+It completed investigations of seismic conditions at the plant for final resolution of all the issues relevant to the plant restart, including potential extensions to its operation.
+One of the major results of the investigations was that the ANPP was erected on a whole (non-destructed) basalt block; that is, the absence of a tectonically active break under the ANPP site was determined.
 At present, the CJSC Atomenergoseismoproject is part of CJSC Scientific Research Institute of Energy.

 There are several organizations that oversee construction, repair, mounting and other related activities in regard to the operation of the ANPP.